-With the approach of the Thanksgiving holiday, you might be thinking about how to strategize your Black Friday and Cyber Monday shopping…and ending up with a few questions.
+With Thanksgiving approaching this week, you might be thinking about a strategy for your Black Friday and Cyber Monday shopping and ending up with a few questions.
 Are the deals really worth it?
-How can I make sure you are getting the best prices on your purchases?
-And how do stores even offer such fantastic deals?
+How can I make sure I’m getting the best prices on my purchases?
+How are stores able to even offer such fantastic deals?

-Sadly, there is no guarantee that you will get the item and the savings might not be as good as you think, since many retailers inflate prices to make it look as though you are getting a discount.
-Also, you might miss out on time with your friends and family.
-You can’t put a price tag on that.
+Sadly, there is no guarantee that you will get the item and the savings might not be as good as you think since many retailers inflate prices to make it look as though you are getting a discount.
+Also, you might miss out on time with your friends and family…and you can’t put a price tag on that!

 Enough about whether it’s a good deal to shop on Black Friday or Cyber Monday, let’s talk about how to get the best deal and keep more of your own money.
 If you want the best deals during the holiday season, your best bet is to follow tried and true methods for saving money:

 - Shop around: Look for the best deals online and offline.
 There are plenty of apps that can help you compare Black Friday and Cyber Monday prices and even compare past pricing data to see if you really are buying at the lowest price.